MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/03-plan-for-sharepoint.md

 - [Do you want to allow users to sync their personal OneDrive?](do-you-want-to-allow-users-to-sync-their-personal-onedrive)
 - [Do you want to block certain file types from being synced?](do-you-want-to-block-certain-file-types-from-being-synced)
 - [Does you need to sync files in a hybrid environment with SharePoint Server?](does-you-need-to-sync-files-in-a-hybrid-environment-with-sharepoint-server)

+For information about the recommended configuration options for the sync app, see [Recommended sync app configuration](ideal-state-configuration.md).

+### How do you want to deploy the sync app?

+You have several different options for deploying the OneDrive sync app: manually, using scripting, using Windows Autopilot (for the sync app on Windows), using an MDM such as Intune, or using Microsoft Endpoint Configuration Manager.

+The OneDrive sync app is included as part of Windows 10, Windows 11, and Office 2016 or higher.
+You do not need to deploy the sync app to devices running these, though you may need to update the sync app to the latest version.

+To deploy the OneDrive sync app to Windows using Microsoft Endpoint Configuration Manager, see [Deploy OneDrive apps by using Microsoft Endpoint Configuration Manager](deploy-on-windows.md).

+If you need to install the sync app on a single computer, see [Install the sync app per machine](per-machine-installation.md).

+For a full list of OneDrive sync app requirements, see [OneDrive sync app system requirements](https://support.office.com/article/cc0cb2b8-f446-445c-9b52-d3c2627d681e).

 ### How do you want to manage sync on Windows computers?